zenml-io/zenml/docs/book/advanced-guide/getting-started-on-aws.md

     RDS_MYSQL_ENDPOINT=<RDS_MYSQL_ENDPOINT>
     ```
 - Click on the active VPC security group, select `Inbound rules` and click on `Edit inbound rules`
-- Add a new rule with type `MYSQL/Aurora` and source `Anywhere-IPv4`.
+- Add a new rule with type `MYSQL/Aurora` and source `Anywhere-IPv4`. (**Note**: You can also restrict this to more limited IP address ranges or security groups if you want to limit access to your database.)
 - Go back to your database page and click on `Modify` in the top right.
 - In the `Connectivity` section, open the `Advanced configuration` and enable public access.